Ealimah11/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script to exponential a string
+script that convert from binary to decimal